maaxxxx22/Pollyhop-sentiment-analysis-tool/README.md

 http://127.0.0.1:5000/

 3. **Upload CSV File for Analysis**:
-   You can upload a CSV file containing sentiment data for analysis through the web interface.
+   You can upload the "final_predicted_percentages_normalized" CSV file that can be found in the root directory of the app folder containing sentiment data for analysis through the web interface.
    The CSV file should contain columns like `average_sentiment_1`, `average_sentiment_2`, and `predicted_pct`.

 4. **Fetching New Data**: